How to make your clients feel special: My 15 secrets to creating a boutique client experience

 15 boutique client experience secrets

 Here are the 15 points I consider in my process at Sakas & Company.
-These are primarily 1:1 clients (e.g., doing a custom consulting project or Executive Coaching).
-That is, one-off clients don’t get this level of attentive service.
+These are primarily 1:1 clients (e.g., doing an Exit-Readiness Audit or ongoing Executive Advisory).
+That is, clients don’t get this level of attentive service after a one-off ActionPath call.

 1) Prepare.
 I always have greeting cards, envelopes, and postage stamps on hand.
-During my vacation trips to Australia and to Japan, I bought extra stamps to send postcards and other notes.
-I have a spreadsheet from past mailings, so I don’t need to track down each address individually.
+I have a spreadsheet from past mailings (plus my Stamps.com account), so I don’t need to track down each address individually.

 3) Plan.
-I started my latest year-end mailing process in August, sending shipments that arrived shortly before Thanksgiving.
+I start my latest year-end mailing process in August, sending shipments to arrive around Halloween.
 I also have my weekly check-in to confirm recent client touchpoints.
-It looks like magic, but it doesn’t happen magically.
+It looks like magic—but it doesn’t happen magically.

 4) Customize.
 I want clients to feel like they’re my only client.
-(Within reason, of course; I don’t want people to think I’m at their every beck and call.)
-For instance, last year’s year-end mailing included a piece with a logo—but it was the client’s logo, not my logo.
-I also send HARO PR leads based on a client’s specialization.
+(Within reason, of course; I’m not at their every beck and call.)
+For instance, a past mailing included a piece with a logo—but it was the client’s logo, not my logo.
+I also send PR leads (HARO, now SOS) based on a client’s specialization.

 8) Limit Client Count.
 I’ll work with 12-15 clients at a time, including projects and ongoing coaching.
 This eliminates Client Dilution while also avoiding Client Concentration.
-I couldn’t provide a boutique level of attention if I had 50 active clients.
-This includes a strategy to wind-down one-off clients.
+I couldn’t provide a boutique level of attention if I had 100 active clients.

 9) Schedule.
 I have an Active Client List that I review weekly to ensure I’ve had a recent touchpoint.
 If I haven’t, I find a reason to reach out—it might be asking about their progress on a deadline they set earlier, asking about how their recent vacation went, or sharing a relevant article.
 I also auto-tag client emails in Gmail, and review that tag list a few times a week to ensure no one slips through the cracks.
-I also do monthly VIP “Office Hours,” where current and past clients can ask no-charge questions (and hear what other agencies are doing).
+AI can help, too.

 10) Automate.
 I do several things to help my stay on top of things.